 But again, you shouldn’t get discouraged if your scoreboard doesn’t reflect what you expected.

 Lesson #6: Rewire Your Brain To Do The Hard Work

 Our brains are wired to choose the most natural way possible.

-But these habits often find its way into many other areas of life, where the easiest path isn’t always right.
+But these habits often find their way into many other areas of life, where the most straightforward path isn’t always right.

 Once you get the hang of it, you’ll see better results in various aspects of your life.

-You might wonder why wiring our brain to perform a tedious task is essential?
+Why is wiring our brain to perform a tedious task essential?
 It’s because you often require effort to achieve great things.

 Great things are subjective from individual to individual.
 But most of them are hard to achieve.

 If you’re trying to learn a skill, then don’t try to do all things right at first.

 For example, if you’re trying to learn cooking, don’t expect yourself to cook delicious cuisines.